DKolmas/DKolmas.github.io/_posts/2019-09-17-Marcov-Decission-Process.md

 MDPs invole delayed reward and the need to tradeoff immediate and delayed rewards.
 Whereas in bandit problems we estimated the value $$q_{*}(a)$$ of each action $$a$$, in MDPs we estimate the value $$q_{*}(s,a)$$ of each action $$a$$ in each state $$s$$, or we estimate the value $$v_{*}(s)$$ of each state given optimal action selection.

-## Definition of Markov Decision Process
+## Definition of Markov Decision Processes

 We can formalize the above interaction of agent with an environment in the following framework.
 At each time step $$t=0,1,2,3,...$$ agent observes state $$S_t\in\mathbb{S}$$.
 Based on that state $$S_t$$ he selects the action $$A_t\in\mathbb{A}$$ and one time step later $$t+1$$ observes reward $$R_{t+1}$$.
 Agent also experience a transition to another state $$S_{t+1}$$.